ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 ## Rules of the Chandy-Lamport Algorithm

-This is an example of a decentralised<sup id="a1">[1](#f1)</sup> algorithm that allows you to take a global snapshot of a running distributed system.
+This is an example of a decentralised<sup id="a1">[1](#f1)</sup> algorithm that allows you to take a global snapshot of a running distributed system, and its design gives us two key advantages:

+1. Any process participating in the distributed can initiate a snapshot.
+   The process initiating the snapshot is not required to occupy some elevated role (such as "supervisor") because this task not considered "special" or "privileged".
-Any process can start the snapshot without either needing to be given a special designation or the need to announce that this action is about to take place.
-The act of initiating a snapshot creates a cascade of marker messages throughout the entire system that cause all the processes to take a snapshot of themselves.
+1. The process initiating the snapshot does not need announce that this action is about to take place.

+The act of initiating a snapshot creates a cascade of marker messages throughout the entire system that cause all the other processes to take a snapshot of themselves.

 ### The Initiator Process